gul3isg00/GuleisCCJS/README.md

 This is a personal project I have undertaken to help myself learn the inner workings of a compiler.

 The idea is to write a TypeScript (TS) C compiler, which compiles C to x86-64 assembly. written in the AT&T syntax.

+In this implementation after compiling to assembly, gcc is automatically used to finish the job, translating the assembly to machine code.

 In future I hope to also integrate this with a web-based GUI so I can visualise the compilation for educational purposes.